netcur10s/ad-lab/README.md

 defensive configurations, and enterprise security concepts relevant to SOC and blue team roles.

-## 📋 About This Repo

-This repo documents my Active Directory home lab — including setup, attack simulations, and defensive analysis.
-Each exercise covers both the offensive technique and the defensive detection or mitigation strategy, reflecting the dual awareness required in SOC work.

 ## 📂 Exercises

 | Exercise | Category | Tools Used | Difficulty |